“It’s all right if you grow your wings on the way down.”

 -Is approval or preauthorization required from my primary care physician?

-*You can also use your Flexible Spending Account (FSA) to seek reimbursement for out of pocket expenses.
+*You can also use your Flexible Spending Account (FSA) or Health Savings Account (HSA) card to pay for sessions.

 Sherman Oaks - South West corner of Van Nuys Blvd and Moorpark, limited free street parking, metered parking and cash only lot with attendent $8/day off Moorpark, ADA accessibilty in a quiet building.